-The Brady Farm is a project of the Brady Faith Center.
+The Brady Farm is a part of the Brady Faith Center.
 Started in 2016 our vision is an urban farm woven into the fabric of the community that provides sustained nutritious foods, employment, and education that nourishes the body, mind and spirit of the residents.
 In the spirit of Father Brady, the farm is meant to meet the needs of people where they are and in ways that are meaningful to them.

 The farm was started in 2016 with generous support and vision from a private donor.
 The 5.8 acres are lie between Onondaga Creek and a tributary of the creek, and are split between two parcels.
 Even though the farm has a creek and woods, it is an urban site surrounded by homes, a school, and traffic just blocks away.
 The site was first farmed in the 1800’s by the McCarthy family.
 A mill on the McCarthy farm created a small island.
 Their 20 acre site became known as McCarthy Island.
 For some time in the early 1900’s the Syracuse Circus was came to the farm for three days each year.
 In the 1940’s, the farm was sold, apartments were built, then condominiums, and finally another set of apartments.
 We frequently get visitors who lived in the apartments as children.
 In 2003, the nearly abandoned apartments were blighted and home to frequent crime.
 Finally, after a series of murders in one summer at the buildings, Home Headquarter decided to demolish the remaining structures.
 The property is still owned by Home Headquarters.